Do the best cardio for weight loss to burn fat faster!

 Slow and steady helped the tortoise beat the hare.
-But if you’re serious about losing body fat and getting into shape you need to be clever with your cardio.
+But if you’re serious about losing body fat and getting into shape you need to use the best cardio for weight loss.
 That means focusing on high-intensity interval training (HIIT) cardio for the fastest-possible fat-loss results, says New Body Plan editorial director Joe Warner

 Tried and failed to lose weight through exercise in the past?
 Chances are you made some of the common workout mistakes.
 Or maybe you started going jogging.